mohinid/blog/_posts/2024-09-20-design-pattern-vs-principles.md

 - **Design Principles**: High-level, abstract rules that guide good design choices (like SOLID, DRY).
 - **Design Patterns**: Concrete solutions to specific problems (like Singleton, Factory).

-Hope it helps you in choosing the right term for your next disussion!
+Hope it helps you in choosing the right term for your next discussion!